Considering a Move? The Differences Between Living in NYC Vs London

 CONSIDER THE TRANSPORT OPTIONS

 Both metropolises have an extensive underground train system: the New York Subway, and the London Underground, or “tube,” as it’s called by the locals.
 Arguably, NYC’s offering is far more useful for commuting though.
 Despite covering an area half the size, it has almost three times as much track, and just under double the number of stations.
 This makes it far easier to stick to one type of public transit when getting from A to B when compared to London, where you may have to switch to an overground train or even a bus to continue your journey, especially if you travel south of the river.
+Both cities offering an opportunity to use your favorite electric scooter ( my favorite reviews at Go2Scooter) getting to work faster.

 THERE’S THE COST OF LIVING TO THINK ABOUT